 If possible, borrow books instead of buying them.
 Signing up to a library is usually free or discounted for the elderly and the collections are often well supplied.
 In some cities, books can be borrowed online, and if a book is not available, it could be transferred from another library.
 A lot of libraries nowadays also offer a service where DVDs can be borrowed, which is a much cheaper alternative than buying DVDs or taking a trip to the cinema.

-If your loved one really enjoys owning books, try to purchase from a pre-owned book shop.
-Used books may not give you the same pleasure as a brand new one.
-But, considering that you can buy a used book for almost half the price of a new one, it’s a small sacrifice worth making.
+If you really enjoy owning books, try to purchase from a pre-owned book shop.
+Used books may not give you the same pleasure as a brand new one, but, considering that you can buy a used book for almost half the price of a new one, it's a small sacrifice worth making.
 Check out Gumtree or eBay if you want to find affordable used books.

 9. Rent out Unused Space in your Home

-Does your loved one an extra bedroom that’s not being used?
+Do you have an extra bedroom that's not being used?
 Rent it out on a site like Airbnb or Spare Room for students.
-If your loved one lives near a popular, tourist or student area, doing so could bring in a lot of extra money per month.
+If your loved one lives near a popular, tourist or student area, doing so could bring in a lot of extra money per month.kk

 10. Reduce your Energy Usage

 Turn off the lights when they’re not needed, there’s no reason to leave lights on in an empty room.
-If you think your loved one is likely to forget, hang a reminder near light switches and the front door.
+If you think you're likely to forget, hang a reminder near light switches and the front door.

 Save Money at Home

 Voila, with these few tips saving money will become second nature!
-If you’re looking for something affordable to help your loved ones stay secure when they’re at home, the Careline Alarm service could be right for you.
+If you’re looking for something affordable to help stay secure when they’re at home, the Careline Alarm service could be right for you.